 Some don’t wish it ever becomes a thing, and some are earnestly waiting for it believing in the goods that it comes with.

-In the 1980s, I doubt anyone knew that we would have these kinds of technologies we do have now – cell phones, drones, electric cars, to name a few.
+In the 1980s, I doubt anyone knew that we would have the kinds of technologies we do have now – cell phones, drones, and electric cars, to name a few.

 We have come quite far and achieved a lot in the technology space within the shortest amount of time such that the metaverse technology is close to reality.

 In the space of 12 months, we have had to evolve from just crypto coins to NFTs and now metaverse.

 In this article, we answered some bothersome questions about the metaverse backed by statistics, and we also shared the current trends and state of the metaverse.